msys2/msys2.github.io/MSYS2-installation.md

  * After installing or extracting MSYS2 you should start MSYS2 by executing **msys2_shell.cmd**.
   (if you did not use an installer and this is first time running of MSYS2 after unpacking, then at this point it will create the files and settings necessary for it to function properly.
 After this initial run you **MUST** restart MSYS2 so that the settings are correct)

  * Now you can update the base MSYS2 packages to their latest versions.
-MSYS2 comes with a package manager **[Pacman][1]** which was ported from Arch Linux.
+MSYS2 comes with a ported version of the **[Pacman][1]** package manager (known from Arch Linux).

 III.
 Updating packages
 ======================
-  Partial upgrades (i.e. updating just `pacman` while not updating `msys2-runtime`) are not supported and are expected to break stuff.
+  Partial upgrades (e.g. updating just `pacman` while not updating `msys2-runtime`) are not supported and are expected to break stuff.

-  1. Since pacman 5.0.1.6403, you can just
+  1. Since pacman 5.0.1.6403, you can just:
     - Run **`pacman -Syuu`**.
 Follow the instructions.
 Repeat this step until it says there are no packages to update.

   2. Since pacman 4.2.1.6187, there's an `update-core` script that helps you to update MSYS2 in the right way.
 To update your MSYS2 installation you need: